Aliases for NOV Gene

 The protein encoded by this gene is a small secreted cysteine-rich protein and a member of the CCN family of regulatory proteins.
 CNN family proteins associate with the extracellular matrix and play an important role in cardiovascular and skeletal development, fibrosis and cancer development. [provided by RefSeq, Feb 2009]

 GeneCards Summary for NOV Gene

 NOV (Nephroblastoma Overexpressed) is a Protein Coding gene.
-Diseases associated with NOV include wilms tumor susceptibility-5.
-Among its related pathways are Signaling in Gap Junctions and Notch signaling pathway (KEGG).
+Diseases associated with NOV include Wilms Tumor Susceptibility-5.
+Among its related pathways are Notch Signaling Pathways and Signaling in Gap Junctions.
 GO annotations related to this gene include growth factor activity and integrin binding.
 An important paralog of this gene is WISP3.

 UniProtKB/Swiss-Prot for NOV Gene